Attendance and Truancy

 - Calling in/Calling out your student.

-Calling in - Call the attendance office at 309-793-5950 Ext.
-2050 the day of your child’s absence.
+Calling in - Call the attendance office at 309-581-2478 the day of your child’s absence.
 A doctor’s note provided upon student’s return to school will also be accepted.
 Only those people listed in your student’s contacts can call out or pick up your student.
 Please review the list periodically and add or subtract names as needed.

 Calling out - A note by a parent/guardian, stating the time of departure, should be submitted to the attendance office in the morning prior to the start of the school day.
 At that time, the student will receive a pass to give to his or her teacher when it is time for them to leave.
 This method is faster and more convenient for you and your student.
 You may also call the attendance office in the morning with the time your student will need to leave school.
 Please provide adequate time for us to notify your student when they need to leave school.